Sanctuaries and Cities: Ancient Greece; 1 Credit

 I. PROGRAM DESCRIPTION

-Traces of a centuries-old and important history is etched in every corner of Greek land: findings from the Prehistoric and Archaic Periods, unique works from Classical, Hellenistic, Medieval and Byzantine monuments, creations from folk art cultures, traces from the passing eons of other civilizations and different religions, that coexist with current creations, constructions and modern works of art.
+Traces of a centuries-old and important history are etched in every corner of Greece: findings from the Prehistoric and Archaic Periods, unique works from Classical, Hellenistic, Medieval and Byzantine monuments, creations from folk art cultures, traces from the passing eons of other civilizations and different religions that coexist with current creations, constructions and modern works of art.

 In addition to appreciating the wonder of the ancient world through its archaeology, we will investigate how cities, monuments and sanctuaries promoted and reflected the values of the people and characterized the polis culture of Ancient Greece.
 Students will visit some of the most important archaeological sites in Greece and consider the relationship between culture, history and urban development.